projectacrn/acrn-hypervisor/doc/tutorials/setup_openstack_libvirt.rst

    <https://maslosoft.com/kb/how-to-clean-old-snaps/>`_ to clean up old
    snap revisions if you're running out of loop devices.
 #.
 Make sure the networking bridge ``acrn-br0`` is created.
 If not,
-   create it using the instructions in XXX.
+   create it using the instructions in

-   .. important:: need instructions from deleted document (using Ubuntu
-      as SOS)
+   :ref:`Build and Install ACRN on Ubuntu <build-and-install-acrn-on-ubuntu>`.

 Set up and launch LXC/LXD
 *************************

 1. Set up the LXC/LXD Linux container engine using these `instructions
    <https://ubuntu.com/tutorials/tutorial-setting-up-lxd-1604>`_ provided
-   by Ubuntu (for release 16.04).
+   by Ubuntu.

    Refer to the following additional information for the setup
    procedure: